Christian-Onyango/react-test/chat/readme.md

 We also expect you to use modern css and html.
 The resulting should be responsive and accessible (through semantics and aria).

+Finally, we expect your submission to be in js/jsx, not Typescript because we hate typescript.

 ### System requirements
 This test can probably be performed on any system with Docker installed.